FAQ

 In special situations, we encourage the guardians to contact us for solutions.

-When you register for Space Camp we will send you a document that you will have to print and bring to the notary's office.
+When you register for Space Camp Valencia we will send you instructions on how to proceed with this procedure.

-It is not needed to ask for a prior appointment and pay additional costs.
+It is not necessary to ask for a prior appointment and pay additional costs.
 The expenses of the notary are included in the price of the registration if you go to our notary.

 In case the guardians can't go to the notary at the same time to sign the document, they can do it on different days by leaving the document with the notary.